Clark-Nikdel-Powell/wp-local-docker/readme.md

 ## MailCatcher

-MailCatcher runs a simple local SMTP server which catches any message sent to it, and displays it in it's built-in web interface.
+MailCatcher runs a local SMTP server which catches any message sent to it, and displays it in it's built-in web interface.
 All emails sent by WordPress will be intercepted by MailCatcher.
 To view emails in the MailCatcher web interface, navigate to `http://localhost:1080` in your web browser of choice.

 ## Credits